 10-Day American Southwest Road Trip Itinerary

 The Southwest is a unique part of the United States, full of unique natural wonders.
 The best way to explore this part of the United States is to do a road trip, since many of the top destinations aren’t close to an airport.
-This 10 day American southwest road trip itinerary of a lifetime guides you through the best way to see the highlights of the United States Southwest in 10 days.
-Some of the destinations on this 10 day southwest road trip itinerary include Zion National Park, Arches National Park, Monument Valley, The Grand Canyon, Sedona and more.
+This 10-day American southwest road trip itinerary guides you through the best way to see the highlights of the United States Southwest in just 10 days.
+Some of the destinations on this 10-day southwest road trip itinerary include Zion National Park, Arches National Park, Monument Valley, The Grand Canyon, Sedona and more.

 The Best Time to Visit the Southwest

 The temperature in the Southwest varies widely depending on the elevation.
 I recommend doing a road trip in the Southwest during the spring or fall, when it isn’t too hot or too cold.
 Many of the destinations on this United States Southwest road trip like Monument Valley, Arches, and Canyonlands can get up to 100 degrees in the summer, which is too hot for hiking and enjoying the nature.
 Some of the destinations can get snow in the winter like Zion National Park and Bryce Canyon National Park which could be pretty but could also affect the driving conditions and lead to road closures.

 - This American Southwest road trip takes you to five national parks, so make sure to purchase an America the Beautiful National Park Pass ahead of time to save money.
 At $80, it covers entrance fees to all US National Parks as well as National Forests and National Monuments.
 As most of the national parks on this itinerary cost $30, this is a great pass to take advantage of as you will already save $70 with this trip.